RamonGilabert/Python/Final project/README.md

 ##### Database

-The database has two major tables, Users and Temperatures, one storing **Name** and **NFC**, since we are not going to use Telegram in here.
-A part from that, there's the Temperatures table that will hold the values **Initial temperature**, **Date**, **Difference** and **NFC**, that is to create a relation between tables.
+The database is only in the web service and it provides a hub for **Users** and for **Sensors**, those last ones will be temperature sensors.
+Everything to manipulate it comes from a manipulator class in the connection file.

 ##### Sensors

-As for now, everything is mocked, thing that will change a bit later.
-The NFC reader returns a person with the same username and NFC values in a random form.
-The THSensor returns a random temperature.
-When implementing, this will change.
+- NFC sensor.
+- DHT11 sensor.

 ##### Source

-There's a website (with an image above) that will represent the temperatures when any.
+There's a website (with an image above) that represents the temperatures when any.
 It has also an empty state.

-##### Tests

-I added one test that checks if the Text broadcaster works as it should, I'll try to keep adding more and more when it makes sense.
-Tests are my weakness at work too, that's why I kind of need to get better at it.
+It lets you edit, add or display more sensors and users, with a login page and custom messages when needed.